Phyks/Cygnal/README.md

 **A sandbox instance if you want to try it out without polluting the main instance is available at https://cyclo-dev.phyks.me**.
-Please note however this is a sandbox instance which might be ahead of the official https://cyclo.phyks.me instance from time to time, so that it might break from time to time.
+Please note however this is a development instance which might be ahead of the official https://cyclo.phyks.me instance from time to time.
+It might break from time to time.

 As of current version, only the client side part (code running on your local device) handles your geolocation. **Your precise geolocation is never sent**